 Near the end of the Golden Chalice quest, there is a dialog which allows the Princess to choose whether she keeps the Black Pearl Ring given by the Shadow she befriended or permanently get rid of it.
 If the player decides to throw manually the ring before this dialog and then pick it up again, the character will be sent to a special area triggering a game over if the Princess still has the ring when finishing the quest.

 If the player has sex with their love interest, while there are other companions present in the party, they may comment on the couple or snicker afterwards.

-Wearing one of the Family's signature black catsuits (which give bonuses to stealth skills) in public will make every Dhorn guard on the streets chase after you—and woe if they find anything in your inventory with the "Stolen" flag on it!
-Likewise, they will demand that you unequip your weapon(s) while on the streets—unless you are a Guild Ranger (like Anden), then they don't mind.
+Wearing one of the Family's signature black catsuits (which give bonuses to stealth skills) in public will make every Dhorn guard on the streets chase after the Princess — and woe if they find anything in her inventory with the "stolen" flag on it!
+Likewise, they will demand that she unequips her weapon(s) while on the streets — unless she is a Guild Ranger (like Anden), in which case they don't mind.

 Wearing clothes including bare feet gives a bonus to the Move Silently skill.
 Clothes including high heels provide a Move Silently malus.

 Dirty Old Man: Many men lusting after the Princess are much older than her.

 Draco Lich: An optional boss in the Underdark, that can only be encountered if you survived the dark elf ambush without being captured.